-We debated about mentioning this next part, because . . . well . . . it kinda makes us sound like prudes, which we aren't.
+We debated about mentioning this next part, because . . . well . . . it kinda makes us sound a bit prudish, which we aren't.
 It also makes us sound like we might not enjoy looking at photos of women in various poses.
 Except . . . we definitely do. (grin)

 And then we looked at their photos, and they included some in which they were posed like a p-o-r-n star.
 (Dashes in that word there because we don't want that indexed by search engines, thinking that's what this site contains, because that would be inaccurate.)

 Not that there's anything wrong with posing like that, nope, not at all.
 But if that's the first impression you make, it will probably frame the nature of the responses you receive.

 We think with the "p-o-r-n-ification" of our culture, particularly in the United States, some women get "sucked in" to thinking those are always the sort of photos they should post because they most resemble magazine covers, many television ads, or even actual p-o-r-n.

 Sadly, some women might even feel falsely obligated to post p-o-r-n-y photos of themselves, imagining that's what's expected.
 But see, women in advertisements for products are posed the way they are to sell something OTHER than themselves.
 There may very well be an economic agenda there.

-Anyway, if you want responses that recognize your deeper qualities, a more dignified and tasteful but still attractive headshot and/or a pleasant-looking but fully clothed body shots are the best choices.
+Anyway, if you want responses that recognize your deeper qualities, more dignified and tasteful but still attractive headshots and/or pleasant-looking but fully clothed body shots are the best choices.
 Save the other stuff for sharing during the course of an actual relationship that is actually already in progress.